InseeFrLab/s3-operator/README.md

 Two important caveats :

 - It is one-way - if something happens on the S3 side directly (instead of going through the CRs), the operator has no way of reacting.
 At best, the next trigger will overwrite the S3 state with the declared state in the k8s custom resource.
-- For now, the operator won't delete any resource on S3 - if a CR is removed, its matching resource on S3 will still be present.
-This behavior was primarily picked to avoid data loss for bucket, but also applied to policies.
+- Originally, the operator did not manage resource deletion.
+This has changed in release v0.8.0 (see #40), but it still isn't a focus, and the implementation is simple.
+For instance, bucket deletion will simply fail if bucket is not empty - no logic was added to opt-in a "forced" deletion of everything inside the bucket.

 ## Installation

-The S3 operator is provided either in source form through this repositoy, or already built as a Docker image available on [Docker Hub](https://hub.docker.com/r/inseefrlab/s3-operator).
+The S3 operator is provided either in source form through this repository, or already built as a Docker image available on [Docker Hub](https://hub.docker.com/r/inseefrlab/s3-operator).

 ### Helm